 What is HVLP spraying?

 To meet HVLP guidelines Sames Kremlin has developed its own range of HVLP spray guns.
-The FPRO HVLP is the latest and is offered in Gravity or Pressure configurations to meet your needs.
+The FPRO HVLP is the latest and is offered in Gravity feed gun or Pressure configurations to meet your equipment needs.
 The atomizing air on our professional spray guns are fed by compressed air while other HVLP systems such as HomeRight, Wagner, Fuji, Apollo and Graco to name a few use an electric turbine to produce atomizing air.
 While these systems are transfer efficient, they are slower, noisier and require more maintenance then compressor fed guns.
 HVLP is one of the most efficient types of Airspray guns you can get.
 Less paint wasted in your process means money saved on paint consumption.
 Less waste also means a cleaner environment and time saved in cleanup of the booth and surrounding areas.
 Longer booth filter life reduces the amount of toxic waste disposal cost.
 The FPro HVLP guns can spray just about any coating in the wood, metal, and plastic markets.

 What is LVLP spraying?